 EL Education K–5 Language Arts curriculum has received the highest review score ever given to a K–5 ELA curriculum by EdReports!
 Out of a total possible score of 696 points, EL Education K–5 Language Arts earned 668 points, making it the highest-rated K–5 ELA series ever reviewed by EdReports.
 The nationally-acclaimed comprehensive core curriculum combines lesson materials and text study to challenge students to think critically about real-world topics.
 Considered ‘the Consumer Reports of instructional materials,’ EdReports is an independent nonprofit that reviews K–12 curricula for standards alignment and quality.

-We have hired our school leader and she began working in April 2018!
-Dena Schweitzer will serve as our Director of Academics.
-We are excited about the energy and expertise of our founding leader.
+Dena Schweitzer is our Director of Academics, the school leader.
 Dena is dedicated to providing an educational program that engages students in hands-on learning and energizes them to discover all that they can be.